-Theoretically, since the derived results are asymptotic, they are valid only as $n \to \infty$.
-However9, in practice, by choosing λ from the interval [0.9, 0.99], the convergence happens after a relatively small value of 'n'.
+interval [0.9,0.99], the convergence happens after a relatively small value of 'n'.
 Indeed, if λ is as "small" as 0.9, the variation from the asymptotic value will be in the order of 10^{-50} after 50 iterations.
 In other words, the SLWE will provide good results even if the distribution parameters change after 50 steps.
-The experimental results in [52] demonstrated a good performance achieved by using the SLWE in dynamic environments.
+The experimental results in Oommen and Rueda (2006) demonstrated a good performance achieved by using the SLWE in dynamic environments.

 We conclude this section by briefly citing some more recent extensions to the SLWE.
-Yazidi et al. [70] resorted to discretizing the probability space [1, 44, 50, 66], and performing a controlled random walk on this discretized space.
-It is well known in the field of LA that discretized schemes10 achieve faster convergence speed than their continuous counterparts [1, 49].
-By virtue of discretization, the estimator proposed in [70] realizes fast adjustments of the running estimates by performing "jumps", and it is thus able to robustly and quickly track changes in the parameters of the environment's distribution.
-Adapting the discretized estimator proposed in [70] for the current research problem, is still open.
+Yazidi et al. (2012) resorted to discretizing the probability space (Agache and Oommen, 2002; Lanctôt and Oommen, 1992; Oommen and Hansen, 1986; Thathachar and Oommen, 1979), and performing a controlled random walk on this discretized space.
+It is well known in the field of LA that discretized schemes 2 achieve faster convergence speed than their continuous counterparts (Agache and Oommen, 2002; Oommen and Agache, 2001).
+By virtue of discretization, the estimator proposed in Yazidi et al. (2012) realizes fast adjustments of the running estimates by performing "jumps", and it is thus able to robustly and quickly track changes in the parameters of the environment's distribution.
+Adapting the discretized estimator proposed in Yazidi et al. (2012) for the current research problem, is still open.